mdjbru-teaching-material/turku_course/README.md

     - Genetics seminar room or similar is ideal.
-Small room and video projector, internet access through Sparknet, students can easily chat with each other to solve issues and it is easy for the teacher (and potential helpers) to walk between the tables and
+Small room and video projector, internet access through Sparknet, students can easily chat with each other to solve issues and it is easy for the teacher (and potential helpers) to walk between the tables and help students individually.
 	- Each course is probably a mix of presentation on the screen and practicals (hopefully more practicals than lecture-like presentation), and it would be good to have, in addition to the teacher, one or two helpers to